Paribal Shallabugh: Etymology

-The name Paribal generally refers to five villages: Laway Mohalla, Tull Mohalla, Ghat, Pethkundal, and Paribal.
-Locals from neighboring villages often collectively refer to all these villages as Paribal.
+The name Paribal generally refers to three localities: Paribal, Pethkundal, and Tull Mohalla.
+Locals from neighboring villages often collectively refer to all these localities as Paribal.
 These villages, are also officially documented as Shallabugh-C by government sources, and are the part of Shallabugh-A Panchayat Halqa.
 The name Paribal traces back to Kashmiri words Par (پَر) meaning chisels and Bal (بل) meaning riverside, forming Par Bal, which later became Paribal.
 This village was a key center for river trade.
 Boatmen used chisels to anchor their boats along the Sind River, giving the village its name.

 History

 Paribal's history dates back to ancient times when it served as a crucial trade route for the people of nearby villages in Sherpathri.
 Situated on the bank of the Sind River, this route played a vital role in transporting goods during ancient times through the Sind River towards Shadipora town and further areas of Srinagar and Bandipora districts via the Jhelum River.

 Despite serving as the hub for trade, Paribal also served as the primary source of drinking water for dozens of villages in the Sherpathri belt of Ganderbal district.
 During ancient times, when water facilities were nonexistent, communities often relied on natural sources such as rivers, lakes, and wells for their water needs.
 Locals from nearby villages such as Hathbura, Pirpora, Hakeemgund, Chundina Deh Nowabad, and Gogjigund used to bring drinking water as well as water for other purposes from the Sind River at Paribal.